-Admission to Candidacy Program of Study and Graduate Committee Verification of Certification Status (for Education students only)
+Admission to Candidacy

+Program of Study and Graduate Committee

+Verification of Certification Status (for Education students only)

 Master of Arts in Education (M.A.Ed) degree programs, with the exception of the Special Education Concentration, requires proof of teacher licensure.
 All Education Specialist degree programs (within Education), with the exception of Administration and Supervision Non-Licensure Specialization, also require proof of teacher licensure.
 A copy of a valid teaching license, if held, must be submitted to the College of Graduate Studies at the time admission to candidacy is sought.
 Students seeking a teaching license while pursuing the M.A.Ed degree must provide a copy of a valid license to the Office of the Registrar prior to the awarding of the master's degree.
-The same is true for students pursuing the Ed.S. degree.

 Candidacy packets are available from the College of Graduate Studies office and from academic departments.
-All forms must be approved by the student's graduate committee, chair of the department, dean of the academic college and the graduate dean.
+All forms must be approved by the student's graduate committee, chair of the department and the graduate dean.